hashicorp/consul/plugin/auto/README.md

   name `db.example.com`, the extracted origin will be `example.com`. **TIMEOUT** specifies how often CoreDNS should scan the directory, the default is every 60 seconds.
 This value is in seconds.
   The minimum value is 1 second.
-* `no_reload` by default CoreDNS will reload a zone from disk whenever it detects a change to the file.
+* `no_reload` by default CoreDNS will try to reload a zone every minute and reloads if the SOA's serial has changed.
 This option disables that behavior.
 * `upstream` defines upstream resolvers to be used resolve external names found (think CNAMEs) pointing to external names. **ADDRESS** can be an IP address, and IP:port or a string pointing to a file that is structured as /etc/resolv.conf.